fyrox-book/fyrox-book.github.io/src/fyrox/beginning/assets.md

 - [Sound buffers](../resources/sound.md) - are data buffers for sound sources.
 Fyrox supports WAV and OGG formats.
 - [Curves](../resources/curve.md) - are parametric curves.
 They're used to create complex functions for numeric parameters.
 They can be made in the `Curve Editor` (`Utils -> Curve Editor`)
+- It is also possible to create custom assets.
+See [respective chapter](../resources/custom.md) for more info.

 ## Asset Management